RyanMorrisroe/Covid19SurgeCalculator/README.md

 A web-based COVID-19 Surge Calculator based off the Sg2 beta v2 COVID-19 Surge Calculator.

+**Important Note**: Although this codebase is licensed under the MIT license, which allows for free commercial use, it includes EPPlus 5.0.4 to generate Excel Exports.
+That software requires a paid license for commercial use.
+However, public safety or health organizations appear to be exempt from this requirement - please review https://epplussoftware.com/LicenseOverview/LicenseFAQ if you plan on using this code commercially.
+I believe you could downgrade to EPPlus 4 (does not require commercial licensing) with little effort, but I have not tested doing so.
+You could also swap to another Excel file generator.

 ## Building
 1.)
 Clone the repo locally